samuraifrenchienft/samurai-frenchie-ecosystem/docs/token/docs/token/chies_tokenomics.md

 - Core contributors, design, development support
 - Ongoing operational costs for maintaining and improving the project
-- Subject to a longer vesting schedule with a cliff to align team incentives with long-term health
+- Subject to a longer Lock to align team incentives with long-term health

 ### 2.5 Future Investors & Advisors — 3%
 **12,622,800 tokens**